flutter/website/src/docs/development/ios-14.md

 ## Debugging Flutter

-Due to added security around local network permissions in iOS 14, a permission dialog box must now be accepted for each application in order to enable Flutter debugging functionalities such as hot-reload and DevTools.
+Due to added security around [local network permissions in iOS 14][], a permission dialog box must now be accepted for each application in order to enable Flutter debugging functionalities such as hot-reload and DevTools.